-Description: GHG emissions for bus, airplane and helicopter travel are all calculated using emission factors in kg CO2e per passenger-kilometre.
+Description: GHG emissions for bus, skytrain, sea bus, rail, airplane and helicopter travel are all calculated using emission factors in kg CO2e per passenger-kilometre.
 The categorization of airplane travel into three ranges of haul distance attempts to reduce the significant variation in emissions, since trips of comparable length are more likely to have similar aircraft types and flight patterns.
-However, it is
+However, it is recognized that the emission factors in Table 11 are approximations and that actual emissions from airplane travel varies significantly from one trip to the next.